-- Evidence of departmental and institutional commitment to the proposed change process.
+- Evidence of departmental and institutional willingness to engage in a substantive change process.

 - Evidence of adequate resources to support the success of the departmental change leaders and the local DATs, including evidence that the change leaders have been empowered to lead change in the department.